Your browser doesn't support javascript.

 RESUMEN

-UNSTRUCTURED: In recent years, there has been an explosive development of artificial intelligence (AI), which has been widely applied in the healthcare field.
-As a typical AI technology, machine learning (ML) models have emerged as great potential in predicting cardiovascular diseases (CVDs) by leveraging large amounts of medical data for training and optimization, which are expected to play a crucial role in reducing the incidence and mortality rates of CVDs.
-Although the field has become a research hotspot, there are still many pitfalls that researchers need to pay close attention to.
-These pitfalls may affect the predictive performance, credibility, reliability, reproducibility of the studied models, ultimately reducing the value of the research and affecting the prospects for clinical application.
+In recent years, there has been explosive development in artificial intelligence (AI), which has been widely applied in the health care field.
+As a typical AI technology, machine learning models have emerged with great potential in predicting cardiovascular diseases by leveraging large amounts of medical data for training and optimization, which are expected to play a crucial role in reducing the incidence and mortality rates of cardiovascular diseases.
+Although the field has become a research hot spot, there are still many pitfalls that researchers need to pay close attention to.
+These pitfalls may affect the predictive performance, credibility, reliability, and reproducibility of the studied models, ultimately reducing the value of the research and affecting the prospects for clinical application.
 Therefore, identifying and avoiding these pitfalls is a crucial task before implementing the research.
-However, there is currently a lack of comprehensive summary on this topic.
-This viewpoint aims to analyze the existing problems in terms of data quality, dataset characteristics, model design and statistical methods as well as clinic implication, and provide possible solutions to these problems, like gathering objective data, improving training, repeating measurements, increasing sample size, preventing overfitting using statistical methods, utilizing specific AI algorithms to address targeted issues, standardizing outcomes and evaluation criteria, as well as enhancing fairness and replicability, with the goal of offering reference and assistance to researchers, algorithm developers, policy makers, and clinical practitioners.
+However, there is currently a lack of a comprehensive summary on this topic.
+This viewpoint aims to analyze the existing problems in terms of data quality, data set characteristics, model design, and statistical methods, as well as clinical implications, and provide possible solutions to these problems, such as gathering objective data, improving training, repeating measurements, increasing sample size, preventing overfitting using statistical methods, using specific AI algorithms to address targeted issues, standardizing outcomes and evaluation criteria, and enhancing fairness and replicability, with the goal of offering reference and assistance to researchers, algorithm developers, policy makers, and clinical practitioners.

 Asunto(s)